Bruce McCandless: Early life and family

 The son of Rear Admiral (formerly Commodore) Byron McCandless (1881–1967), Bruce McCandless was born on August 12, 1911, in Washington, D.C.
 Following in his father's footsteps, Bruce graduated from the United States Naval Academy in 1932.
+His classmates included Richard Best, Henry Munson, and Lloyd Mustin.

 McCandless married Sue Worthington Bradley, daughter of Captain Willis W. Bradley, USN.
 They had two sons and two daughters, including NASA astronaut Bruce McCandless II.

 Military service

 McCandless served on the cruiser USS Indianapolis and the destroyer USS Case.
 He was serving as communications officer of the cruiser USS San Francisco when the Empire of Japan attacked Pearl Harbor on December 7, 1941.

 On November 13, 1942, during the Naval Battle of Guadalcanal, Japanese gunfire killed Rear Admiral Daniel J. Callaghan and his staff, including Captain Cassin Young and all other officers on San Francisco's bridge, except Lieutenant Commander McCandless, who took the conn for the rest of the battle.
 For his conduct, he was awarded the Medal of Honor, and promoted to full commander.
 San Francisco received the Presidential Unit Citation for this battle and, by the end of the war, was credited with 17 battle stars.

 Cmdr.
 McCandless continued to serve on San Francisco until 1944, when he took command of the newly commissioned destroyer USS Gregory on July 29 of the same year.
 On April 8, 1945, during the Battle of Okinawa, Gregory was attacked and damaged by four kamikazes and McCandless was awarded the Silver Star for conspicuous gallantry during the battle.

 Captain McCandless retired on September 1, 1952, with a terminal promotion to the rank of rear admiral.
 He died in Washington, D.C., on January 24, 1968, and was buried in the Naval Academy Cemetery in Annapolis, Maryland.